 A business’ financial statement shows you where the money is coming from.
-All good investors don’t believe a financial statement, that’s why they want to check the financial statement audits.
+All good investors don’t believe in a financial statement, that’s why they want to check the financial statement audits.
 To ensure the legitimacy and profits of a business.
 If you want to prove 100% the legitimacy of your business and show prospective investors where the money comes from, you need your financial reporting to be on point.

 Main Goal of a Financial Statement Audit

-A financial statement audit is not to find fraud, find out if a company is stealing or have anything to do with company’s finances for that matter.
+A financial statement audit is not to find fraud, find out if a company is stealing or have anything to do with the company’s finances for that matter.
 For that, you’ll need forensic accounting.
 A financial statement audit ensures your company follows the generally accepted accounting principles (GAAP).

 We Know How to Overcome Inherent Limitations

 Although inherent limitations cannot be completely eliminated, meaning nobody can provide absolute assurance.
 There are certain techniques we follow to minimize the errors as much as possible.
 We use proper sampling techniques.